-These are the costs for a Consultation with Consultant Dermatologist Dr Sandy Flann:
+These are the current costs for a Consultation with Consultant Dermatologist Dr Sandy Flann:

 Please contact Dr Flann as soon as possible if you need to cancel a scheduled consultation,

 so the appointment date and time can be offered to another patient.

 If you cancel without giving at least 24 hours’ working notice, please be aware that fees will apply:

 £75 if you do not attend a new patient consultation and £50 if you do not attend a follow up.

 If after the initial consultation, a procedure needs to be performed, this will carry an additional charge.

 Here are the costs for some of the most common procedures:

 Shave excision naevi (up to 8)